Complete pest package

-The termites that survive the initial flight is a very small percentage.
+The termites that survive the initial flight are a very small percentage.
 Those surviving termites are the ones that will nest in our homes or other wooden structures.

 How Do You Know if You Have Swarming Termites?

-The best evening to check to see if you have a swarming termite problem around your property is a humid summer’s evening after a thunderstorm.
+The best evening to check to see if you have a swarming termite problem around your property is a humid summer evening after a thunderstorm.

 Dozens of termites indicate there is a colony fairly close by.
 Hundreds of termites indicate the nest is much closer.
-Thousands of termites indicate that the nest is in your property or your neighbors.
-Next step is to grab a torch and follow the flying trail and see if you can track them back to their take-off point.
+Thousands of termites indicate that the nest is in your property or your neighbor’s.
+The next step is to grab a torch and follow the flying trail and see if you can track them back to their take-off point.
 Shine the torch beam up in trees and the highest parts of your home too.
-Also, check posts to see if there are holes which are a perfect place for a nest.
+Also, check posts to see if there are holes that are a perfect place for a nest.

 If you find a hole in a tree, then the nest is probably in a hollow pipe or tunnel inside the tree.